PhoenixTales/phoenix-docs/world/northeast.md

 Ralf also had not included any noteworthy rise in the terrain (such as Mike had done on his map, where the area was supposed to lead upwards to the exchange place, as it was later realised in the game).
 Instead of having any organic inclination, Ralf has drawn rather strict straight paths, first horizontal, then a vertical path downwards in form of the lift and again a strict horizontal path to the valley.
 It is easier to design an area in this kind of way and becomes very complex if diverse inclinations have to be taken into account, as Mike wanted to have them.
 {: .subtext }

-But if we assume that Ralf has seen Mikes Orpheus map before and that he based his concept on it, we also could argue, that he may have misinterpreted the shore of the water at the bottom of the cliff and the marketplace, with mountain walls.
+But if we assume that Ralf has seen Mikes Orpheus Map before and that he based his concept on it, we also could argue, that he may have misinterpreted the shore of the water at the bottom of the cliff and the marketplace, with mountain walls.
 The "opening" that Mike has drawn in the Orpheus map to connote that he would enter the forest here from the shore, he may have interpreted as an exit instead from the mountains into the forest.
 In this case, the following image may make it easier to imagine the layout:

 ![North of the Valley](/_img/world/ralf-start-exits.jpg)

 In this case the two concepts above may indeed belong to the same time and show two separate locations; the first concept would show the cliff, which you would exit through a crack in the mountains somewhere behind the forest (red), while the second concept(s) would show the marketplace, with the sceneric view towards the Old Camp (blue) and the exit from the lift (green).
 But if so and if the player would arrive via the cliff, the player would never have been able to take the lift and see the top; he would never walk over the tree and so forth.
 Therefore it remains most likely, that these two sketches show two different approaches to the cliff/marketplace; in which case the one that I showed first, may be the later one.

 We also have a concept by Ralf of a *Gondola*.
 This could as well have been attached to the lift he came up with as to the actually planned ropeway.

 ![Gondola](https://media.gothicarchive.org/conceptart/ralfmarczinczik/surface/Oberwelt_Fahrstuhlgondel.jpg)